SuperBruceJia/SuperBruceJia/README.md

 # What impact can a TEAM of top multidisciplinary scientists have?
-# What kinds of VALUE can we researchers bring to the society?
+# What kinds of VALUE can we researchers bring to society?
 # What is the most surprising FINDING in your research?
 - **PodGPT Research**: It is surprising to see that leveraging **Podcasts** into **Large Language Models (LLMs)** significantly boosts its ability to process medical information, making it an invaluable tool for education and research [[1](https://www.medrxiv.org/content/10.1101/2024.07.11.24310304v1), [2](https://www.medrxiv.org/content/10.1101/2024.07.11.24310304v2)].
 - **Image Quality Assessment Research**: Mimicking the **long-dependency perception** of Human Visual System, the **Non-local Modeling** enhances image quality assessment [[1](https://ieeexplore.ieee.org/document/9950035)].